-- Call 911 or emergency medical service. - Ensure that medical personnel are aware of the material(s) involved and take precautions to protect themselves. - Move victim to fresh air if it can be done safely. - · Give artificial respiration if victim is not breathing. - Do not perform mouth-to-mouth resuscitation if victim ingested or inhaled the substance; wash face and mouth before giving artificial respiration.
-Use a pocket mask equipped with a one-way valve or other proper respiratory medical device. - · Administer oxygen if breathing is difficult. - · Remove and isolate contaminated clothing and shoes. - In case of contact with liquefied gas, thaw frosted parts with lukewarm water. - In case of burns, immediately cool affected skin for as long as possible with cold water.
-Do not remove clothing if adhering to skin. - · Keep victim calm and warm. - Keep victim under observation. - Effects of contact or inhalation may be delayed.
+- · Call 911 or emergency medical service. - Ensure that medical personnel are aware of the material(s) involved and take precautions to protect themselves. - Move victim to fresh air if it can be done safely. - Give artificial respiration if victim is not breathing. - Do not perform mouth-to-mouth resuscitation if victim ingested or inhaled the substance; wash face and mouth before giving artificial respiration.
+Use a pocket mask equipped with a one-way valve or other proper respiratory medical device. - · Administer oxygen if breathing is difficult. - · Remove and isolate contaminated clothing and shoes. - In case of contact with substance, immediately flush skin or eyes with running water for at least 20 minutes. - In case of burns, immediately cool affected skin for as long as possible with cold water.
+Do not remove clothing if adhering to skin. - · Keep victim calm and warm. - · Keep victim under observation. - · Effects of contact or inhalation may be delayed.